back to overview

 We now make a spatial join between the original grid and the coarser one.
 We have to specify largest = TRUE in the function st_join() to only keep the coarser cell with the bigger overlap.

-grid <- st_join(grid, grid_2degrees, largest = TRUE)
+grid <- st_join(grid, grid_2degrees, largest = TRUE) # grid now as a new column ID corresponding to the coarser cell size

 ## although coordinates are longitude/latitude, st_intersection assumes that they